 Billable Program Cost: $3,500.00

-Includes: airfare, in-country program transportation, lodging, international health and evacuation Insurance, program events, most meals, and CCS administrative fee.
+Includes: airfare, in-country program transportation, lodging, international health and evacuation Insurance, program events, most meals, and OIED and CCS administrative fee.

 Estimated Additional Student Cost: $ 200